Godtide/ReportAid/docs/SPRUChallenge/SPRUSTIPolicyProposal.md

 ## Humanitarian Blockchain

 We aim to provide a prototype of a blockchain-based system for disseminating information about humanitarian financing.
 The system will use the same foundations proposed by the _Grand Bargain_ made at the WHS, namely the data format developed by the International Aid Transparency Initiative (IATI) and OCHA's voluntary information reporting platform, the Financial Tracking Service (FTS) [@UNOfficefortheCoordinationofHumanitarian_Improvinghumanitariantransparency_2017].
-The IATA will provide the schema for the aid funding information stored on the blockchain, and the FTS will serve as a template for the interface for storing that data.
+The IATI will provide the schema for the aid funding information stored on the blockchain, and the FTS will serve as a template for the interface for storing that data.

 ## Barriers to Implementation